shakfu/gen-dsp/README.md

 ### Platform Patches

-Max 9 exports include `exp2f` which fails on macOS. gen_dsp automatically patches this to `exp2` during project creation, or you can apply it manually:
+Max 9 exports include `exp2f` which fails on macOS. gen-dsp automatically patches this to `exp2` during project creation, or you can apply it manually:

 ```bash
 gen-dsp patch ./my_project --dry-run  # Preview